-With so many companies working remotely, many teams have been missing "watercooler" conversations that happen naturally when in a shared space.
+With so many companies working remotely, many teams have missed "watercooler" conversations that happen naturally in a shared space.
 These casual chats can help employees build stronger social connections.

 How to Start a Donut Watercooler Channel